ryanrestine/HackTheBox_WriteUps/windows_machines/arctic_notes.md

 ![arctic_8500.png](../assets/arctic_assets/arctic_8500.png)

 This is looking like ColdFusion.
-Clicking into CFIDE we fan an administrator page:
+Clicking into CFIDE we find an administrator page:

 ![arctic_administrator.png](../assets/arctic_assets/arctic_administrator.png)